SensorsINI/dnd_hls/qmlpf/ReadMe.md

 # Training a new denoising MLP

+_qtrain_ takes input  from  csv files with the neighborhood age values and polarity values already stored in the csv file, while _qtest_ and _qtestaccelerate_ takes input from the txt file or npy file, which we generated from the hotel aedat txt file and the driving  aedat txt file that records only the (t,x,y,p,sig_or_noise_flag) info of the events.

 1. un-rar the archives 2xTrainingDataDND21test.rar and 2xTrainingDataDND21train.rar somewhere (they take about 1.8GB of disk space when uncompressed)
 2. cd MLPTrainScripts
 3. update the dataset paths in qmlpf/MLPTrainScripts/qtrain.py and qmlpf/MLPTrainScripts/qtest.py